 Related Web Resources

-This patient decision aid helps adults diagnosed as being depressed decide on the type of medicine by comparing the benefits, risks and side effects of each antidepressant.
+This patient decision aid helps adults with rheumatoid arthritis decide on whether or not to take tocilizumab (Actemra®) by comparing the benefits and side effects of both options.

 DISCLAIMER These summaries are provided for informational purposes only.
 They are not a substitute for advice from your own health care professional.
 The summaries may be reproduced for not-for-profit educational purposes only.
 Any other uses must be approved by the McMaster Optimal Aging Portal